jdotrjs/phaser3-hadoken/README.md

   to clean up after ounselves to limit memory usage.

 So, if that's how Hadoken works how does it inform your game that _things are happening_?
-Take your pick:
+Well, take your pick:

 1. Whenever a move is matched a `Hadoken.Events.Match` is emitted and carries with it a `Hadoken.MatchData`.
 You can listen for these on `hadokenObj.emitter`.